 Learn more of the story from the Napa Valley Register here.

 Each vineyard and every wine that emanates from it has a personality.
-We pair each with a typeface that we think speaks to the vineyard and the wine.
-For the Pym Rae Vineyard we chose “Caslon” designed by William Caslon I in 1725.
+We like to pair each unique, vineyard site with a typeface that we think speaks to the vineyard and the wine.
+For the Ghost Block Vineyard we chose “Bodoni” designed by Giambattista Bodoni in 1790.